Contributed by Maine Historical Society

 - Dimensions: 12.7 cm x 17.8 cm

-- Collection: World War I Military Installations in Casco Bay
+- Collection: Images of World War I military installations in Casco Bay, Maine

 - Object Type: Image